thermalogic/SEES/README.md

      MITx: 6.00.1x Introduction to Computer Science and Programming Using Python

      MITx: 6.00.2x Introduction to Computational Thinking and Data Science

-## Course Grades

-The Course graded on an 100 point scale and then weighted according to the following distribution:

-  * In-class Exercises 20%
-  * Practice (~5) 60%,  Bonus Points: +5
-  * Final Exam 20%

 ## Contents